Home Compare LII vs SMIN.L

 Lennox International vs Smiths Group: Which Stock Looks Stronger in 2026?

-Lennox International holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+The structural profiles are close, with Lennox International carrying a narrow edge on stability.
 Smiths still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Smiths, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Lennox International, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LII: Russell 1000, SMIN.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (LII: S&P 500, SMIN.L: STOXX 600).

 Trajectory Similarity